 Why would a man who knows the results of divorce, ever want to get married?

-Life after Divorce for Men can Be Deadly
+Life after Divorce for Men Is Deadly

 Specifically, divorced and unmarried men have higher rates of mortality and are more prone to substance abuse and depression than married men.

-The paper, titled “The Influence of Divorce on Men’s Health,” concluded that divorced and unmarried men have mortality rates up to 250 percent higher than married men.
+It concludes that divorced and unmarried men have mortality rates up to 250 percent higher than married men.

 A 250 percent higher mortality rate for divorced men is no joke.